herbertfreeze/QSS/_sources/docs/index.md

 **I suggest completing the assigned modules *before* the corresponding class,** so you can get more from the in-class activities.

 DataCamp plays a supporting and minor role in the course, helping prepare you with the basic syntax for in-class activities.
 Accordingly, DataCamp modules are graded on a completion-only basis and are worth only 5% of your grade.
-You will receive full credit for DataCamp modules so long as you complete them by November 21 (when your final papers are due).
+You will receive full credit for DataCamp modules so long as you complete them by June 3 (when your final papers are due).

 <!-- **Any DataCamp modules listed as being due March 30 are not required.** These are optional extra practice with the course tools and concepts to support your learning—especially those of you new to Python.
 You will have access to these modules (for free) until March 30, after which point only DataCamp subscribers can access them.  -->